Cefuroxime axetil: Mechanism of action

 Cefuroxime axetil is a second generation cephalosporin that, like penicillins antibiotics, contains a β-lactam ring structure.
-Cephalosporins works as a bactericidal antibiotic; that by binding to penicillin-binding proteins (PBPs), inhibit the last step of the bacterial cell wall synthesis.
+Cephalosporins work as bactericidal antibiotics; that by binding to penicillin-binding proteins (PBPs), inhibit the last step of the bacterial cell wall synthesis.
 Once the β-lactam ring binds to PBPs, cross-linking between peptidoglycan units is inhibited.

 Pharmacokinetics

 Absorption: Once consumed, cefuroxime axetil is converted to the active compound cefuroxime by esterases of mucosal cells in the gastrointestinal tract.
 Cefuroxime is then released for systematic circulation.
-If cefuroxime axetil is given with food, absorption values can increase by 52% compared to fasting patients.
+If cefuroxime axetil is given with food, absorption values can increase from 37% in fasting patients to 52% in fed patients.

 Distribution: It has been reported that after cefuroxime axetil administration, it can be found in tonsil tissue, sinus tissue, bronchial tissue and middle ear effusion.

 Elimination: After cefuroxime production, the body is unable to metabolize the drug, and is eliminated unchanged in the urine.

 History

 It was discovered by Glaxo (now GlaxoSmithKline) and introduced in 1987.
 It was approved by FDA on December 28, 1987.
-It is available by GSK as Ceftin in US and Ceftum in India.
+It is available by GSK as Ceftin in the US and Ceftum in India.